 Finally, Microsoft also shared some pretty big numbers yesterday.
 Last year, globally over one billion meetings were conducted over the Skype network and usage of Skype for Business Online doubled.
 These figures come as no surprise to GCI.
 We are seeing unprecedented demand for a range of UC solutions with customers appreciating that the technology is ‘enterprise ready’ and is key to creating a modern working environment where employees can work seamlessly from anywhere.

-If you are interested in more information about Skype for Business, Microsoft Cloud PBX and the next generation alternative to the traditional telephone system, you may want to attend our FREE TECHNOLOGY BREAKFAST BREIFING event on Wednesday 5th April 8am to 10am at Microsoft’s London HQ in Paddington.
+If you are interested in more information about Skype for Business, Microsoft Cloud PBX and the next-generation alternative to the traditional telephone system, get in touch at firstname.lastname@example.org for a free consultation and demo.